eayun/Documents/installation-guide/Basic_Installation.md

           [ INFO  ] Creating VM
                     You can now connect to the VM with the following command:
                         /bin/remote-viewer vnc://localhost:5900
-                    Use temporary password "8474yKhl" to connect to vnc console.
+                    Use temporary password "[password]" to connect to vnc console.
                     Please note that in order to use remote-viewer you need to be able to run graphical applications.
                     This means that if you are using ssh you have to supply the -Y flag (enables trusted X11 forwarding).
                     Otherwise you can run the command from a terminal in your preferred desktop environment.